 Attorney Michael Goodson is the managing attorney of the Fort Walton Beach office.
 He received his Juris Doctor with Honors and his Masters of Business Administration from the University of Florida.
-Prior to law school, he earned his Bachelors of Science in Psychology with High Honors and a Bachelors of Music with Honors from the University of Florida.
+Prior to law school, he earned his Bachelor of Science in Psychology with High Honors and a Bachelor of Music with Honors from the University of Florida.
 He also took the time to earn a Master of Music in Instrumental Performance between his undergraduate degrees and law school.
 He is married to Erin and they have a daughter, Evelyn.

 Studying psychology taught Michael how to analyze people so that he can better understand, connect with, and help them.
 Studying music taught him how to prepare for performances.
 He believes that the combination of these two forms of thought – analytical and artistic – make him an effective lawyer.

 Prior to joining The Virga Law Firm, Michael was an Assistant State Attorney in Panama City, Florida.
 He prosecuted a variety of criminal cases, from local ordinance violations to capital crimes.
 He enjoyed his work at the State Attorney’s Office because he was able to hone his skills as a trial lawyer against some of the best and brightest defense attorneys.

 One of Michael's major professional accomplishments has been being named a “Best of Bay” lawyer in his first year with a private practice firm.
 In addition, he is a committee member of the Family Law Children’s Issues committee, the Family Law Membership committee, and the Family Law Rules & Forms committee.
 He attributes his success to making good connections with the community as a prosecutor and earning his clients’ trust early on in his private practice career.